MaZderMind/django-vs-extjs/README.md

  - DELETE /api/polls/5 (remove Number 5)

 and some more.
 This feature is provided by the [Django REST framework](http://www.django-rest-framework.org/).
-To enable this functionality, add the two apps 'rest_framework' and 'rest_framework.authtoken' to the [djangotest/settings.py#L32](INSTALLED_APPS config). 'rest_framework.authtoken' provides an Token-Based authorization (your Desktop-Client-Program saves a token instead of the original username/password) which we don't need here but the 'rest_auth'-package does not work without.
+To enable this functionality, add the two apps `rest_framework` and `rest_framework.authtoken` to the [INSTALLED_APPS config](djangotest/settings.py#L32).

+`rest_framework.authtoken` provides an Token-Based authorization (your Desktop-Client-Program saves a token instead of the original username/password) which we don't need here but the `rest_auth`-package does not work without.

 Further down in the settings.py-File the [REST_FRAMEWORK configuration](djangotest/settings.py#L58) follows:

- - DEFAULT_MODEL_SERIALIZER_CLASS names the class that converts model-information to json. [rest_framework.serializers.HyperlinkedModelSerializer](http://www.django-rest-framework.org/tutorial/5-relationships-and-hyperlinked-apis) is the default class, that returns json based on the model definition but with hyperlinks to the clickable REST-Api
+ - `DEFAULT_MODEL_SERIALIZER_CLASS` names the class that converts model-information to json. [rest_framework.serializers.HyperlinkedModelSerializer](http://www.django-rest-framework.org/tutorial/5-relationships-and-hyperlinked-apis) is the default class, that returns json based on the model definition but with hyperlinks to the clickable REST-Api
- - DEFAULT_AUTHENTICATION_CLASSES names the class that controlls how the current user is determined. [rest_framework.authentication.SessionAuthentication](http://www.django-rest-framework.org/api-guide/authentication#sessionauthentication) uses a session-cookie to identify the current user
+ - `DEFAULT_AUTHENTICATION_CLASSES` names the class that controlls how the current user is determined. [rest_framework.authentication.SessionAuthentication](http://www.django-rest-framework.org/api-guide/authentication#sessionauthentication) uses a session-cookie to identify the current user
  - DEFAULT_PERMISSION_CLASSES names  the class that controlls which user can access which information. [rest_framework.permissions.DjangoModelPermissions](http://www.django-rest-framework.org/api-guide/permissions#djangomodelpermissions) uses the permissions that can be controlled in the django admin-gui.
 Depending on your requirements there are [other defaults](http://www.django-rest-framework.org/api-guide/permissions) you should check out.
    ![django permission GUI](http://i.stack.imgur.com/icrtr.png)
- - PAGINATE_BY_PARAM configures the name of the parameter, that the django REST-Api expects from ExtJS to specify the number of results that should be returned. "limit" is what ExtJS assumes by default.
+ - `PAGINATE_BY_PARAM` configures the name of the parameter, that the django REST-Api expects from ExtJS to specify the number of results that should be returned. `limit` is what ExtJS assumes by default.
- - ORDERING_PARAM does the same for sorting.
-ExtJS defaults to "sort"
+ - `ORDERING_PARAM` does the same for sorting.
+ExtJS defaults to `sort`
- - PAGINATE_BY is the default number of items to display per page.
+ - `PAGINATE_BY` is the default number of items to display per page.
 ExtJS has its own setting, so this setting does not really matter much
- - MAX_PAGINATE_BY limits the number of items that can be returned per page.
+ - `MAX_PAGINATE_BY` limits the number of items that can be returned per page.
- - DEFAULT_FILTER_BACKENDS enables sorting and filtering by default.
+ - `DEFAULT_FILTER_BACKENDS` enables sorting and filtering by default.
 The classes named in this array are ties between the datasource an the REST-Api-Output and that can modify the queries sent to the database.
 The order of items in this array matters - first filter, then sort.
 This would be the place to add other filter backends, see "Filtering" below.

-And finally a global setting - LOGIN_REDIRECT_URL - sets the url where a non-ajax user gets redirected after the login.
+And finally a global setting - `LOGIN_REDIRECT_URL` - sets the url where a non-ajax user gets redirected after the login.
 This only matters when a user loggs in to the browsable api, because normal users will always use the Ajax-Gui.
-Setting this value to '/api/' is just a cosmetic thing.
+Setting this value to `/api/` is just a cosmetic thing.

 ## ViewSet, Serializer, Routers
 In Django, each URL is connected to a View which determines the response sent when a request for that URL is received.
 In [Part 3 of the Tutorial](https://docs.djangoproject.com/en/1.6/intro/tutorial03/) you would create some views and connect them with Urls.